 Financial, accounting, and back-office analysis

 Finance and back-office work used to feel insulated because it needs expertise.
 Now AI targets the routine cognitive layer: classification, reconciliation, transaction processing, and standard reporting.
+We cover this shift in depth in our article on whether AI will replace accountants by 2030.
+Beyond accounting, financial advisors are also seeing significant change in how they deliver value.
 Common targets include:

 People move up the stack: validate outputs, handle exceptions, explain the “why,” and advise teams.
 AI literacy becomes part of the job.

 Legal work changes fastest where inputs look like documents and outputs look like drafts.
+For a deeper look at how AI is reshaping the legal profession, see our full guide on whether AI will replace lawyers by 2030.
 AI already does first-pass contract review, e-discovery triage, and research summaries, plus template drafting and routine clerical processing.

 In the future, expect deeper multi-document search and agent workflows that pull facts, assemble drafts, and log updates into matter systems.